mquad/sars_tutorial/README.md

 NOTE: this requires the installation of the `srs` kernel, as explained in the [Setup instructions](#setup-instructions).

 You can now start running the cells in the notebook!
 Yay!

+# Acknowledgments

+We want to sincerely thank [Umberto Di Fabrizio](https://www.linkedin.com/in/umbertodifabrizio) for developing large sections of this repository back when he was a MSc student at Politecnico di Milano.
+Good luck Umberto!